mlabuda2/nf-tower-docs/docs/compute-envs/google-cloud-lifesciences.md

 5. Select **Uniform** for the **Access control**.

     !!! note
         The Cloud Life Sciences API is available in a limited number of [locations](https://cloud.google.com/life-sciences/docs/concepts/locations).
-However, these locations are only used to store metadata about the pipeline operations.
+These locations are only used to store metadata about the pipeline operations.
 The storage bucket and compute resources can be in any region.

 6. Select **Create**.